mui/material-ui/docs/src/pages/components/icons/icons.md

 ### Libraries of SVG icons

-There are lots of projects out there that provide SVG icons.
+There are many projects that provide SVG icons.
 For example [https://materialdesignicons.com](https://materialdesignicons.com/) provides over 2,000 icons.
-For the wanted icon, check the SVG `path` they provide.
-Put it as the child of `SvgIcon` component and you will get React component for that icon.
+For the wanted icon, copy the SVG `path` they provide, and use it as the child of the `SvgIcon` component.

 NOTE: [mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) project already wrapped each of these SVG icons with `SvgIcon` component and provides them as React components, so you don't have to do it yourself.